JacksonGlass04/XPS-ACE/README.md

 - xpsConfig.txt -- This is the config file from which the user sets up their analysis preferences and provides data

-- Background.py -- A program for calculating the iterative shirley background of a sample
+- main.py -- Finding appropriate endpoint regions for each element being analyzed

-- Control.py -- A program for reading in data and distributing it among other programs
+- control.py -- reads data, distributing it among other programs, and is used to manually update regions found by main.py

-- Region.py -- A program for finding appropriate endpoint regions for each element being analyzed
+- background.py -- calculates the iterative shirley background of a sample

-- Composition.py -- A program for calculating the composition error bars based on all sets of endpoints
+- composition.py -- calculates the composition error bars based on all sets of endpoints

-- Display.py -- From the calculated error bars, this program creates a plot of each element's error bar
+- display.py -- From the calculated error bars, this program creates a plot of each element's error bar